prashant-kikani/prashant-kikani.github.io/_posts/2018-5-14-7-month-ML-journey.markdown

 ## How to maintain the growth in ML?

 This is very important.
 ML is a vast ocean.
 Even some great researchers don't know <b>all the concepts fully</b>.
 And you actually don't need to digest all concepts.
-And even if one knows all the concepts fully, his/her knowledge will not be “full” after a week or two. <mark>Because in ML, every week something new comes</mark>.
+And even if one knows all the concepts fully, his/her knowledge will not be “full” after a week or two. <mark>Because in ML, every week something new comes</mark>. <a href="https://prashantkikani.com/blog/adaptability" target="_blank">Adaptability</a> is key.

 Keep updated yourself by reading [latest research papers](http://www.arxiv-sanity.com/).
 Reading research papers is an art.
 You need to read them at least 2–3 times to grasp the very core of it.
 Try to understand what it is saying.
 Avoid mathematical formulas at first, if you find it cumbersome.
 Just grasp the idea.
 Learn these concepts and apply them in projects and competitions.
 You can keep up to date yourself in the cutting edge data science research by referring the publications from top tier conferences such as [ICML](https://icml.cc/), and reading blogs such as “[Import AI](https://jack-clark.net/)”.